-“But seriously, why didn’t you tell me you were coming to Hogwarts?”
-Justine asked, after calming down.
+“But seriously, why didn’t you tell me you were coming to Hogwarts?” she asked, after calming down.

 “I’m so sorry, but I just plain forgot...”
 I could see the disappointment in her eyes as I said this and wanted to apologise again but I was cut off.

-“I told you he would forget you immediately.
+“I told you he would forget you in a second.
 You’re still exactly the same as you were two years ago, Sebastian,” a tall brunette said disdainfully.
 She was dressed a little more extravagantly than Justine underneath her robes, but apart from that she was a perfect copy of her twin sister.

-The fact that they were identical showed how much that push-up bra was doing for her, I thought mockingly as she stood next to Justine.
+The fact that they are identical shows how much that push-up bra is working for her, I thought mockingly as she stood next to Justine.